Save 25% on foundation training courses. Start learning today

 What is the purpose of the GDPR?

-The GDPR gives data subjects more control over how their personal data is processed.
+The GDPR gives individuals (known as data subjects) more control over how their personal data is processed.
 It places a range of obligations on organisations that process and control the processing of personal data.

 Watch: Get a complete overview of the GDPR